dmerkushov/nanoservices/README.md

 Header files to include to use the library will be in `nanoservices/ns-skeleton/include/`

-Also successful build generate misc tool `ns-configurator` at `nanoservices/build/misc/ns-configurator`
+A successful build will also generate the `ns-configurator` executable at `nanoservices/build/misc/ns-configurator`

 Build debian packages
 ---------------------

-For build debian packages from builded sources
+To build debian packages from built sources

 ```bash
 cd build/
 cpack
 ```